MorrisMA/M65C02A/README.md

 The ISE 10.1i SP3 implementation results are as follows:

-    Core:                           M65C02A       M65C02
+    Core:                       M65C02        M65C02A(r2.1.0)   M65C02A(r2.3.1)
-    Number of Slice FFs:              125           191
+    Number of Slice FFs:          191           125               130
-    Number of 4-input LUTs:           482           747
+    Number of 4-input LUTs:       747           482               598
-    Number of Occupied Slices:        346           459
+    Number of Occupied Slices:    459           346               398

-    Number of BUFGMUXs:                1             1
+    Number of BUFGMUXs:            1             1                 1
-    Number of RAMB16BWEs               2             2
+    Number of RAMB16BWEs           2             2                 2

-    Best Case Achievable:           22.312 (1)     13.180 (2)
+    Best Case Achievable:        13.180 (1)   22.312 (2)        32.000 (3)

     Notes:
-        (1) Single cycle memory operation, and single cycle BCD math operations.
-        (2) Requires 1 cycle to generate the address and another to read memory.
+        (1) Requires 1 cycle to generate the address and another to read memory.
             Also requires at least two cycles for BCD math operations.
+        (2) Single cycle memory operation, and single cycle BCD math operations.
+        (3) Includes instruction set enhancements for dual stacks, prefix instructions, stack relative addressing, 16-bit relative addressing, 16-bit push/pull instructions, etc.

 The result is that the M65C02A can be connected to internal block RAM for single cycle operation, and the M65C02 requires at least two cycles for operation with internal block RAM.
 Further, the M65C02A adder can provide BCD math operations in a single cycle, while the M65C02 BCD add unit will require two cycles.

-If the M65C02 core is connected to Block RAM and configured for single cycle operation by runnning the core logic on the rising edge of the clock and the Block RAM on the falling edge of the same clock, the resulting minimum period is at least twice the best period of the core: 13.180.
-This suggests that the best single cycle period of the M65C02 is 26.36 ns.
-This is 4.05 ns slower than the M65C02A core, which suggests that the M65C02A, in addition to being smaller, is faster than the M65C02 core by significant margin.
+The M65C02A has proven to be easy to work with in order to add the instruction set enhancements discussed below.
+The increase in the core's size to support the enhancements has been modest, but the core's size still remains below that of the M65C02 core.
+Some of the additions made to support the enhanced instruction set have resulted in an increase in the clock period.
+However, the majority of that increase is attributable to the multiplexers required to use all of the internal block RAM of the target FPGA as program/data memory or microprogram memory.

 Status
 ------